 ABOVE: Robert Osborne and Guest Programmer Alexa Foreman…

 Alexa’s job is to gather the film facts for the script writers and Robert Osborne.
-Alexa then double checks the final script, edits it for typos and adds any updates (deaths, Oscars or info since the last time TCM showed the movie).
-She does this for all the intro and post-film segments we see on TCM.
+She then double checks the final script, edits it for typos and adds any updates (deaths, Oscars or info since the last time TCM showed the movie).
+Alexa does this for all the intro and post-film segments we see on TCM.
 Her expertise in classic film history and her close working friendship with Robert Osborne has inspired her colleagues at TCM to call her “Mrs. Osborne.”

-I met her last year at TCM Classic Movies Film Festival 2012.
-At the same event this year we got together for a nice long talk about movies.
-So when it came time to do this “Women in Entertainment” series, I asked Alexa and she quickly (and graciously) agreed to be part of it.
+Paul Booth met her last year at TCM Classic Movies Film Festival 2012.
+At the same event this year they got together for a nice long talk about movies.
+So when it came time to do his “Women in Entertainment” series, he asked Alexa and she quickly (and graciously) agreed to be part of it.

 Paul Booth: What movie made you know you wanted to spend your life involved with the history of Film?